Click here to read 6 reasons you SHOULD pray together while dating.

 Consider what you do when you have a box of mementos from an ex.
 It isn’t long before you begin removing the things that remind you of them so that you don’t have to feel the potential pain of that loss.
 You DON’T want this to happen with your relationship with God.
 It’s a good idea to keep growing and praying personally/individually on your own.
 Don’t allow yourself to rely solely on that other person for your spiritual growth and time with God.

 3. Full spiritual intimacy should be saved for marriage.
 God’s design for men and women is incredible, so is their ability to connect and be intimate.
 The level of intimacy that we are supposed to have with our spouse goes far beyond what most of us, particularly those of us who are dating, can possibly imagine.
 The beauty and power of prayer, and having a spiritual connection allows a couples’ souls to intertwine like no other.
 MARRIAGE is worth it!
 That said there is a danger that we could implement a level of intimacy prematurely.
 One thing that is meant for marriage is sex, God’s design and context for sex is marriage, but it isn’t just sex, it’s also the level of soul connection and intimate intertwining that are meant for marriage.
+It’s the passion that should be shared with the one person who you’re going to spend the rest of your life with.
+Only then will discussions about whether you would benefit from supplements like Erogen X to help with your performance will come about.
+It definitely won’t happen before, especially if you believe that sex is only meant in marriage.
 In this way, guard your heart (Proverbs 4:23) until your wedding day, not just your body.
 This includes the need to guard your SOUL!
 It must belong to God first and only when the relationship is one that will last forever should it be given and intertwined fully with your spouse.
 In fact, the only way to personal peace is to allow God’s peace to protect your heart (Phil 4:7).
-Too often we prematurely give our hearts away to people and wonder why our life feels like a storm, or we are deeply hurt from going too far in the relationship.
+Too often we prematurely give our hearts away to people and wonder why our life feels like a storm, or we are deeply hurt from going too far in a certain relationship.

 There are stories of people in deep prayer together that have ended with their becoming physically intimate.
 Why?
 Because the level of connection and intimacy they are feeling in their soul and heart naturally progresses into the physical as well.
-Pheromones are involved in romantic relationships and it’s a natural but potentially dangerous combination.
+Pheromones are involved in romantic relationships.
+You can check out Feramones.com for loads of information about pheromones if they are something you are unfamiliar with.
+However, it’s a natural but potentially dangerous combination.
 It also carries the risk of masking relational issues with hormones and mis-timed intimacy.